Our Story

 Why this program?

-The cross-cultural exchange at our program is unmatched by any other.
-Students will come from the U.S. Territories and Freely Associated States, the 50 United States, and from other countries around the world.
-All students benefit from learning about and with each other; adolescence is a perfect time in human development for people to build cross-cultural appreciation and understanding.
-Further, having this experience with a level of guided independence away from home sets students up for future success when they graduate from high school and go to college independently.
-Budgeting their time, working on independent and group projects, learning communication skills, eating in the dining halls, and doing laundry on a college campus are all opportunities for personal and academic growth prior to matriculating at university.
+The cross-cultural exchange at our program of students passionate about politics and government—no matter what their viewpoints—is unmatched by any other.
+Students will come from across the 50 United States, the U.S. Territories and Freely Associated States, and from other countries around the world.
+At the heart of our program is the belief that students learn best from their peers.
+Adolescence is a perfect time in human development for people to build the skills of active citizenship, cross-cultural appreciation, and understanding, due to openness to debate and form new ideas.
+Further, the opportunity to experience guided independence away from home sets students up for future success in college and beyond.
+Budgeting their time, working on independent and group projects, learning communication skills, eating in the dining halls, and doing laundry on a college campus are all opportunities for personal and academic growth prior to university.

-Students for Civic Impact's Civic Impact Summer Program is a pre-collegiate experience for students at various academic levels, teaching both beginning and advanced speakers and debaters and those in different grades in their high school career.
+Students for Civic Impact's Civic Impact Summer Program is a pre-collegiate nonpartisan experience for students at various academic levels with a passion for self-government, excitement about active citizenship, and curiosity to listen and learn from teachers, peers, and practitioners.
+This program is for those who who wish to build and strengthen their skills for democracy.
+We teach political science and related curriculums, and cultivate both beginning and advanced speakers and debaters from different grades in their high school career.
 This is unlike many summer academies and summer school programs offered across the country.
 While we want to see a student's abilities in their application, we care more about why a student wants to attend the program and what they aspire to do with what they learn.
 Our resident advisors, instructors, faculty, and staff are experienced in tutoring, mentoring, and coaching and love helping students do their best and make new connections and insights.
 We build time in the schedule for study groups, 1-1 questions, and independent work time.

 To learn more about the importance of cross-cultural connections, collaboration, and social learning in adolescence, see the following readings: